Tony Hawk: Image and legacy

 In December 2011, Hawk was listed by Transworld Skateboarding magazine as the second-most-influential skateboarder of all time, particularly for the invention of the backside ollie to tail.

 In January 2013, professional skateboarder John Cardiel, ranked by Transworld Skateboarding as the eleventh most influential skateboarder of all time, listed Hawk as one of his most important influences, as well as Mark Gonzales and Christian Hosoi.
 Cardiel explained, "... the insane 540s with no hands, and, just like, all his tricks; he had the ramps, all his ramps, all the ramps he had—I thought that was insane.
 Tony Hawk's the best."
+The California Museum’s official biography on Hawk reads "Tony Hawk is a pioneer of vertical, or vert, skateboarding and one of the most famous skateboarders in the sport’s history."

 In an interview for the online series Free Lunch, produced by Hawk's RIDE Channel, professional skateboarder Andrew Reynolds said:

 Tony Hawk—he's like, basically, to me it says, "You can be a skater and take over everything and be, you know ... and use skateboarding to be a businessman, a role model to young people," um, he's just the best.
 And, he called my house when I was fifteen, and was, like, "Do you wanna do something with us?" not knowing anything about me.

 In 2012, Reynolds recruited Hawk's son Riley, who was 19 years old at the time, for Reynolds' skateboard deck company, Baker.

 Hawk often posts on Twitter about encounters he has with people who do not recognize him or wonder if he is truly Tony Hawk.
 Various publications have speculated about Hawk's motivation:

 The cynical among us might argue that as he slides inexorably out of cultural relevancy, Tony Hawk desperately needs to remind us that he's still here, still famous.
-Others might say he’s trying to communicate that he’s fed up with it all, his stream of tweets a not-so-subtle hint...
+Others might say he's trying to communicate that he's fed up with it all, his stream of tweets a not-so-subtle hint...
 But no. Tony Hawk... thinks it is the funniest thing in the world, and he will keep thinking it is the funniest thing in the world, and keep tweeting about it, for the rest of his life.